Linck Group

-Linck Group Corporation is an American investment group that manages and invests in assets across multiple sectors, including films, sports, fashion, hospitality and technology.
+Linck Group Corporation is an American investment group that manages and invests in assets across multiple sectors, including films and sports.
 Linck Group runs American soccer club Miami Dade FC.

 Properties

 Miami Dade FC

 Miami Dade FC is a club and company created by Linck Group, to find and prepare promising football newcomers to pursue careers in other clubs, including abroad.
 On November 3, 2015 former Brazil capitain Emerson Ferreira da Rosa announced that he was joining Miami Dade FC.

 Ginga Scout

 Ginga Scout Is a software that promotes players from all over the world, primarily to help them achieve their dreams of playing at the college or professional level.
 Former Brazil national football team player Roberto Carlos is one of the founders and owner of the software.
 The software was launched in November, 2015.